microsoft/jbang-catalog/README.md

 Where `<yourapp>` can be a single-source file script, a JAR, or even a GAV (Group, Artifact, Version coordinate) of an Apache Maven artifact.

-To configure the agent, see the [App Insights documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/app/java-in-process-agent).
+To configure the agent, see the [Azure Application Insights documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/app/java-in-process-agent).

 ## Contributing